linux-lock/bpflock/README.md

 bpflock uses [eBPF](https://ebpf.io/) to strength Linux security.
 By restricting access to a various range of Linux features, bpflock is able to reduce the attack surface and block some well known attack techniques.

-Only programs like container managers, systemd and other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) may be able to access those features, containers that run on their own namespace will be restricted.
-If bpflock bpf programs run under a `restricted` profile then all programs/containers will be denied access even privileged ones.
-The filtering model will be augmented soon to include per cgroupv2 filetring.
+Only programs like container managers, systemd and other containers/programs that run in the host [pid and network namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html) are allowed access to full
+Linux features, containers and applications that run on their own namespace will be restricted.
+If bpflock bpf programs run under the `restricted` profile then all programs/containers including privileged ones will have their access denied.

 bpflock protects Linux machines by taking advantage of multiple security features including [Linux Security Modules + BPF](https://docs.kernel.org/bpf/prog_lsm.html).